Ameer-eng/A8-Conway-s-Game-of-Life/README.md

 ## How to Play

-The main method is in the GameOfLife class located at src/a8/GameOfLife.java
+Run the main method in the GameOfLife class located at src/a8/GameOfLife.java

 ## Author